potassco/tefoli/examples/README.md

 This example show how to use clingo-dl's propagator with the [clingo] python module.

-The example should run out-of-the-box with clingo-dl as provided by [anaconda].
-It emulates clingo-dl printing some extra information:
+The example should run out-of-the-box with clingo-dl and clingcon as provided by [anaconda].
+It emulates clingo-dl and clingcons printing along with some extra information:

     export PYTHONPATH=.
     python examples/clingcon.py  -c n=132 examples/example.lp -t 2 --stats 2